How to pay

 *Attention* It has been brought to our attention that applicants and students of UK institutions are being targeted in a scam run by individuals or a group, offering one-off discounts or generous exchange rates.
 Please see here for further information.

 We have a number of ways for you to pay your University tuition, re-sit and accommodation fees including online by credit or debit card, bank transfer, cheque or Bank draft.

 Payments may be made by debit or credit card (e.g. Visa, Visa Debit, Mastercard, American Express; Imperial College does not accept Diners Club) via the Imperial College payments website.

-As of 11 July 2016, Imperial College London will be changing its online payments partner.
-The new partner is used by many other universities and provides an efficient and secure service for making online payments.
+Imperial College London’s online payments partner is used by many other universities and provides an efficient and secure service for making online payments

 As part of this service, a limited amount of your personal data will be shared with our payments partner, the only personally identifiable data we share will be your name and College Identification Number (CID) and also the number and amount due of any invoices requiring payment along with a brief description of the type of those invoices, this information will be held securely by our payments partner in line with the requirements of the Data Protection Act.